-As the saying goes, it’s never too late to learn something new, especially when we just bid farewell to 2017 and stepped into the year of 2018.
+As the saying goes, it’s never too late to learn something new.
 Many people I know are taking this opportunity to pick up a new hobby or go on a new adventure, or even challenge themselves with a new musical instrument.

 And apart from popular instruments such as guitars or violins, learning how to play trumpet sounds like a terrific idea to start your new year, especially if you are into jazz.